samuelvanderwaal/metaboss/docs-src/src/overview.md

 ```
 SUBCOMMANDS:
+    airdrop         Airdrop assets to a list of addresses
+    burn            Full Burn an asset
-    burn            Full Burn a NFT
+    burn-nft        Full Burn a NFT
     burn-print      Full Burn a print edition NFT
+    check           Check specific metadata values for a list of NFTs
     collections     NFT collections commands
     create          Create accounts
     decode          Decode on-chain data into JSON format